-The Mwangaza Project inABLE has partnered with the Georgia Institute of Technology and local organizations in Kenya on a research and development project to make Math & Science more accessible to blind students by use of assistive technology.
+For the Mwangaza initiative, inABLE has partnered with the Georgia Institute of Technology, Kenyetta University and local organizations in Kenya to complete a research and development project to help make Math & Science more accessible to blind students by use of assistive technology.
 This effort aims to impact the achievement standards and self-worth of students by bringing new models of education to them.
 "Mwangaza" is a versatile Swahili word that means light, but can also mean solution (to a difficulty), education, and enlightenment.

 The areas of focus for the research will include:

 d) Technology adoption and use measures